 |Airline approval required|

-Engines (internal combustion or fuel cell only) being shipped either separately or incorporated into a vehicle, machine or other apparatus, without batteries or other dangerous goods, are not subject to the Technical Instructions when carried as cargo, but must comply with with Special Provision A70 of the ICAO Technical Instructions.
+Engines (internal combustion or fuel cell only) being shipped either separately or incorporated into a vehicle, machine or other apparatus, without batteries or other dangerous goods must comply with Special Provision A70 of the ICAO Technical Instructions.